ewolff/microservices-recipes/manuscript/02-frontend-integration.md

 ~~~~~~~~

 The Order Microservice returns an HTML page as shown in
 [listing 1](#listing-01).
-Such a page is available at <http://
+Such a page is available at
-localhost: 8090/> when the Docker container runs on the local
+<http://localhost: 8090/> when the Docker container runs on the local
 computer.
 If you look at this page in the browser, the browser does
 not interpret the ESI tags, so the browser displays a garbled web
 page.